FinestWay/FinestWay/README.md

 - 👋 Hi, I’m @FinestWay
 - 👀 I’m interested in coding/Development
-- 🌱 I’m currently learning Full stack web development using MERN Stack
+- 🌱 I’m currently learning Full stack stack web development using MERN Stack
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...